 In Society today, we can almost be persuaded to think that our resources are endless.
 And I do believe that some of the mindsets run toward, “Who cares?
 I won’t live long enough to see total destruction – why should I worry about it?”
 The very idea of this quote, coupled with the ‘me first – me only’ attitudes of some people, is a very scary thing to contemplate.
 I think the real question is, ‘Are we responsible for the world in 100+ years?’
 To me, the answer is a simple, one word statement: ‘Yes’.

 I am not someone who has a college degree in Ecology, Geology, or any other subject that studies the long term effects of the earth and its ability to thrive.
-What I am is a simple farm woman, who knows the value of taking care of my family, the food we eat, the water we drink, the land we live on and the animals that provide a portion of our food.
-I am also a mom of two grown children, one of which now has a child of her own.
-I am also a wife, daughter, sister, friend and neighbor.
+What I am is a simple farm woman, who knows the value of taking care of my family.
+I know the food we eat, the water we drink, the land we live on and the animals that provide a portion of our food.
+I am a mom of two grown children.
+A grandmother of two.
+A wife, daughter, sister, friend and neighbor.
 All of these facets of who I am should dictate my actions and reactions to any given situation.
 I take helping to feed and care for these people very seriously.

 Long ago we figured out that our wealth does not come from the size of our bank accounts.
-We know the true value of a little piece of land, close family, several friends and great neighbors.
-We know we are far richer than most, just because we actually have a house to live in, food and water on the table, books to read and even a television in the living room.
-We have long since understood the true value of God, people and food, so we have learned to be grateful for enough money to pay the bills with a few pennies left over to save for something special.
+The true value of a little piece of land, close family, several friends and great neighbors are our riches.
+We know we are far more prosperous than most, because we actually have a house to live in, food and water on the table, books to read.
+There is even a television in the living room.
+We have long since understood the true value of God, people. and food.
+It is a valuable lesson to be grateful for enough money to pay the bills with a few pennies left over to save for something special.

 We also know how important it is to teach our children and others how to take care of themselves, and the land they live on.
-It’s scary to think of how many kids don’t know where there food comes from, so every time a young child visits, we delight in telling them the process of food.
+It’s scary to think of how many kids don’t know where there food comes from.
+Every time a young child visits, we delight in telling them the process of food.
 In some cases, we let them plant a few seeds to take home and watch grow.
 If we have eggs incubating, we explain the circle of life (leaving out a few of the details, depending on the age).
-It’s even better if they are there when the eggs start to hatch, and we even have one six-year-old who is always asking if our eggs are hatching yet.
+It’s even better if they are there when the eggs start to hatch.
+There is one six-year-old who is always asking if our eggs are hatching yet.
 When they do, we will make sure to call him so he can watch.

 We also are actively learning more and more every year.
 Some of the things we learn are how to improve what we are already doing.
 Some things are new to us and added to the farm – like the bees.
 And some things are just learning our basic care, like making soap and cleaning products, herbal remedies, and Randy is wanting to learn more about rain barrels and water filtering.